AeternaEst/Sitecore-Jss/README.md

     - IdentityServer
     - Sitecore
     - XConnect
-5. Install the jss package
+5. Install the jss package called 'Sitecore JavaScript Services Server for Sitecore 9.2 XP 12.0.0 rev. 190522' located in the install folder through the installation wizard in sitecore
-6. Run a unicorn sync
+6. Install the api keys package called 'jss api key-1.0' located in install/api key through the installation wizard in sitecore
 7. Verify that sitecore works by accessing 'sitecorejss.9.2.xp0.sc/sitecore'
+8. Find the api key in sitecore in the following path '/sitecore/system/Settings/Services/API Keys/Default API Key'
-8. Verify that you can access the webservice at 'http://sitecorejss.9.2.xp0.sc/sitecore/api/layout/render/jss?item=/&sc_apikey={6032E77B-7C77-4883-9D84-C575192E3F2C}'
+9. Verify that you can access the webservice at 'http://sitecorejss.9.2.xp0.sc/sitecore/api/layout/render/jss?item=/&sc_apikey=<API KEY ID>

-<b>Connecting the frontend</b>
+10. Setup a binding manually in IIS for 'http://sitecorejss.blog.9.2.xp0.sc'
+11. Add 'sitecorejss.blog.9.2.xp0.sc' to the host file

+<b>Setting up the frontend in disconnected mode</b>
 1. Go to src/Frontend/blogsite and run an 'npm install'
 2. Install jss cli globally by running 'npm install -g @sitecore-jss/sitecore-jss-cli'
 3. Go to src/Frontend/blogsite and run an 'jss start'
-4. Veries that the site is running on a localhost ...todo add info about pushing frontend site into sitecore
+4. Verify that the site is running on a localhost

+<b>Connecting the frontend to sitecore</b>
+1. Go to the install/api key folder and copy the 'scjssconfig' file to src/Frontend/blogsite folder
+2. Go to the install/api key folder and copy the 'blogsite.deploysecret' file to src/Frontend/blogsite/sitecore/config folder
+3. Deploy the config files by opening a shell and running 'jss deploy config'
+4. Deploy the app by opening a shell and running 'jss deploy app --includeContent --includeDictionary'
+5. Verify you can access the site at 'http://sitecorejss.blog.9.2.xp0.sc'
+6. Verify you can access sitecore in integrated mode by running a 'jss start:connected'

+<b>Known Errors</b>
+Error: Cannot find or do not have permissions to run node
+Solution: Add node or nvm to the enviroment 'Path' or set permissions for IIS_IUSR on node.exe